 When you have a new message from Kaiser Permanente — from your doctor or care team, or from departments such as Member Services or Appointment Services — you will receive a notice in your personal email with a link to your secure mailbox on this website.
 When you go there, any new messages will appear in boldface.
 Be sure to add our email addresses to your contact list to make sure you get these notices.

-When you refill a prescription for mail delivery, and a copayment is required, we will ask for credit card information.
+When refilling a prescription for mail delivery, we will ask for credit card information if there is a copayment with any prescription in your order.
 After your refill has been mailed, we will send you a confirmation email showing the amount, if any, actually billed to your credit card.
 If your benefit plan has recently changed and there is an amount due for a refill order, then you will receive a bill in the mail after the pharmacy has mailed your order.
 If you have any questions about your copayment or your bill, please call the number on your prescription bottle.